12 Interviewing Tips for Managers

 Take unconscious bias training

+One-third of candidates have experienced bias in the interview process.
 Unconscious biases can unintentionally influence hiring decisions, leading to a less diverse and inclusive team.
 It’s essential to be aware of these biases and take steps to mitigate them.

 Participating in unconscious bias training helps you make more objective decisions and ensure a fairer interview process.
-Seek out training programs or workshops that help you recognize your own biases and provide strategies for minimizing their impact.
+Seek out interviewer training programs or workshops that help you recognize your own biases and provide strategies for minimizing their impact.

 If possible, encourage other members of your hiring team to also undergo unconscious bias training.
 A collective effort will foster a more inclusive hiring process.